chartgerink/ai-covenant/content/_index.md

 Specific behaviors we encourage/allow:

-- Marking any generated content with the model and prompt used for its creation (for example images).
+- Mark any generated content with the model and prompt used for its creation (for example images).
 - Requesting consent of participants and organizers to use AI based tools.
 - Inform other participants if data or content they produced is going to be shared with an AI tool (e.g., for content summarization).
 - Justify the use of AI on a case by case basis, taking into account risks, harms.